RickofManc/60-seconds-to-save-earth/README.md

 * As a user, I want to learn more about Climate Change, so I can understand more about the games theme and improve my own ways of living
     * The opening page provides an opportunity to learn more about Climate Change through clicking a button on the opening screen.
 This opens a new browser tab/window to an article on the impacts of burning fossil fuels on the Earths climate.
 * As a user, I want to increase the difficulty, so that I can be more challenged if the default setting becomes too easy
     * This user story is scheduled to be developed in a future release with a button available to the user on the opening screen that allows them to toggle between Easy and Hard.
-A boolean function will be added to the existing JavaScript code to increase the speed of the pop-up if the user has selected 'Hard'.
+A boolean function will be added to the existing JavaScript code to increase the speed of the Power Station popping-up if the user has selected 'Hard'.
 This will translate as the false option within the function.
 * As a user, I want to exit the game at any point, so that I can change preferences or have to stop playing
     * An in-game feature is being developed that will be located within the Header.
 This will allow the user to click at any point during the 60 seconds to return back to the opening screen.
-* As a user, I want to turn off any music, sounds and effects
+* As a user, I want to turn off any music, sounds and effects, so I can play the game according to my personal preferences
     * A feature is being developed that will allow the user the opportunity to toggle these aspects on or off from either the opening screen or in-game.
 Due to time constraints this may be scheduled in a future release.

 ### Issues

-The issues listed in the table below we identified during the Development phase in late January / early February 2022.
+The issues listed in the table below we identified during late January / early February 2022.
 Some issues remain with fixes required for future releases.
 Where indicated the issue has either been resolved or no further action will be taken at the present time.